citp/privacy-policy-historical/h/ho/hol/hollandandbarrett.com.md

-> *The following text is extracted and transformed from the hollandandbarrett.com privacy policy that was archived on 2014-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120112010id_/http%3A//www.hollandandbarrett.com/info/private-cookie-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hollandandbarrett.com privacy policy that was archived on 2015-05-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150510174701id_/http%3A//www.hollandandbarrett.com/info/private-cookie-policy) for the most accurate reproduction.*

-# Holland & Barrett - the UK's Leading Health Retailer > Privacy & cookie policy
+# Holland & Barrett - the UK's Leading Health Retailer> Privacy & cookie policy

 At Holland & Barrett we make every effort to ensure we protect your personal information.